-Whether you’re a first-time homebuyer or you’re renewing the mortgage on your existing home, you have a decision to make: where to get the best deal on your mortgage.
+Whether you’re a first-time homebuyer or you’re renewing the mortgage on your existing home, you have a very important decision you’ll need to make when buying your home: where to get the best deal on your mortgage.

-The default option for many Canadians is to get their first mortgage from their local bank branch, then just keep renewing it with the same bank every five years.
-This approach is easy, but it has some major flaws that could cost you tens or even hundreds of thousands of dollars over your lifetime.
+For most Canadians, the default options is to get their first mortgage from their local bank branch, then just keep renewing it with the same bank every five years.
+Sure, this approach is fairly easy, but it has some major flaws that could end up costing you tens or even hundreds of thousands of dollars over your lifetime.

-When you use a mortgage broker, there’s still a chance you’ll end up with a mortgage from your favourite bank – but only if they have something great to offer you.
+When you use a mortgage broker, there’s still a chance you’ll end up with a mortgage from one of the big banks – but only if they have something great to offer you.
 Your broker will help you sift through all the options and help you decide.

 Here are some of the advantages of working with a mortgage broker:

-If you’re busy with work and family, you probably don’t have a ton of free time to sit down with the mortgage specialist at your bank.
-If you wanted to comparison shop with two or three other banks, you’re now talking about a major time commitment.
-Not to mention the challenge of comparing all the features, benefits and fine print of the various lenders (trust me, it gets confusing quickly).
+Working with the banks directly can be a huge time commitment.
+If you’re busy with work, family, and a social life, you likely lack the free time needed to sit down with the mortgage specialist at your local bank.
+And if you wanted to comparison shop with two or three other banks, you’re now talking about even more of a time commitment.

 A mortgage broker will do all the shopping and comparing for you.
 You’ll be presented with an option or two that make the most sense, and you’ll have someone who can explain all the ins and outs so you can make a decision without needing a Ph.D. in personal finance.